ChenxuLiu1230/Airline-graph/README.md

 ## How to find documents?

-1. Contarct and proposal can be found in repository [Contract&Proposal] (https://github-dev.cs.illinois.edu/cs225-sp21/jibingy2-bojia2-chenxul2-sw18/tree/master/Contract%26Proposal).
+1. Contarct and proposal can be found in repository [Contract&Proposal](https://github-dev.cs.illinois.edu/cs225-sp21/jibingy2-bojia2-chenxul2-sw18/tree/master/Contract%26Proposal).

 ## How to build and run our system?